 - Keep your French Press clean by thoroughly rinsing after each use and occasionally using a cleaner recommended for coffee pots.
 We recommend Urnex Tabz or other applicable Urnex products.

 - Water Quality – Use clean water free of any off tastes or odors.
 Water quality differs from region to region, so a water quality test should be taken to discern the appropriate treatment required.
 If you are home brewing, a Brita pitcher will work just fine.
 Do NOT use bottled water.
-It tends to be “too filtered” and there are not enough TDS in the water for “the good coffee flavors to attach to”.
-If this water is used the coffee can taste quite bitter and undesirable.
+It tends to be “too filtered” and there are not enough minerals (TDS) in the water for optimal flavor.
+If straight reverse osmosis water (free of virtually all minerals) can make coffee taste quite harsh, “bitter” and undesirable.

 CONTINUE YOUR COFFEE EDUCATION